MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK.pt-br/Instructions/Labs/lab-02-complete-ai-travel-agent.md

     ```output
     Assistant: How may I help you?
-    User: I'm going to Hong Kong, can you create an itenerary for me?
+    User: I'm going to Hong Kong, can you create an itinerary for me?
     Assistant: Sure!
 How many days will you be staying in Hong Kong?
     User: 10
     Assistant: Great!
 Here's a 10-day itinerary for your trip to Hong Kong: